nicklafferty/craftycody/content/crafts/diy-jewelry-holder.md

 ### Step 8:

 Once everything is dry and all together, it's time to hang!
-I used two nails, both with wider heads to fit into the keyhole fasteners.
+I used two nails with wider heads to fit into the keyhole fasteners.